Skip to main content

 Why is this needed?

-Without global instructions, Claude might try to create skill files locally on your machine instead of using the Skill Manager MCP server.
-The instructions ensure that all skill creation, updates, and deletions go through the MCP server, which keeps your dashboard and Claude in sync.
+Without global instructions, Claude might try to create skill files locally on your machine instead of using the Skill Manager.
+The instructions ensure that all skill creation, updates, and deletions go through the Skill Manager, which keeps your dashboard and Claude in sync.

 Verification